Evel Knievel poster

 The inciting incident occurs at 9 minutes when Evel crashes badly during a jump and is seriously injured, forcing him to confront his mortality and the limits of small-time stunts..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Evel makes the decision to pursue massive publicity and turn himself into a brand, actively choosing the path of fame over safety., moving from reaction to action.
+This demonstrates the protagonist's commitment to Evel makes the decision to pursue massive publicity and turn himself into a brand, actively choosing the path of fame over safety., moving from reaction to action.

 The Collapse moment at 65 minutes (74% through) represents the emotional nadir.
-Here, Evel suffers a catastrophic crash that nearly kills him, leaving him broken physically and emotionally - his dreams seem dead., demonstrates the protagonist at their lowest point.
+Here, Evel suffers a catastrophic crash that nearly kills him, leaving him broken physically and emotionally - his dreams seem dead., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 79% of the runtime.
 Evel realizes that his legacy isn't just the jumps but the spirit of daring itself - he chooses to embrace who he is, flaws and all., demonstrating the transformation achieved throughout the journey.